George Thomas Doo: Works

 In 1824 he published his first plate, after a portrait of Prince Frederick, Duke of York and Albany by Thomas Lawrence.

-Doo's more well-known works include his 1848 line-engraving The Combat after William Etty's painting from 1825.
-He is also known for his engraving of "Knox preaching before the Lords of the Congregation" after David Wilkie, "Italian Pilgrims coming in sight of Rome" after Eastlake, the "Infant Christ" after Raphael and the "Ecce Homo" after Correggio.
+Doo's better-known works include his 1848 line-engraving The Combat after William Etty's painting from 1825.
+He is also known for his engraving of "Knox preaching before the Lords of the Congregation" after David Wilkie, "Italian Pilgrims coming in sight of Rome" after Charles Lock Eastlake, the "Infant Christ" after Raphael and the "Ecce Homo" after Correggio.
 His 1864 engraving of the "Raising of Lazarus" by Sebastiano del Piombo took him eight years.